LTHCTheMaster/The-Advancenergy/README.md

 Thanks to <a href="https://github.com/VGreluchon">VGreluchon</a> and <a href="https://github.com/Stoupy51">Stoupy51</a> for their help.

-Thanks to the <a href="https://discord.me/dataworld">Dataworld</a> discord for their feedback and help
+Thanks to the <a href="https://discord.me/dataworld">Dataworld</a> discord for their feedback and help.

 ## Used librairies